The purpose

 defeat the purpose

 Clara-Læïla Laudette is a writer, facilitator and journalist.
-She won Magma’s Judge’s Prize, was shortlisted for the Oxford Poetry Prize and the Aesthetica Creative Writing Award, and longlisted for the National Poetry Competition and Mslexia’s Women’s Poetry Prize.
-Her work is forthcoming or has appeared in Scarlet Review, fourteen poems, Poetry Review, Lineage, Propel, Oxford Poetry and Magma, among others.
+She won Magma’s Judge’s Prize, placed third in the Poetry London Prize, and has been shortlisted for the Oxford Poetry Prize, Aesthetica Creative Writing Award, and longlisted for the National Poetry Competition.
+Her work is forthcoming or has appeared in Poetry Review, Propel, Beloit Poetry Journal, fourteen poems and Wet Grain, among others.